 3. Different size fuel nozzle for different fuel

 Did you notice you can’t put a diesel fuel nozzle in a petrol car fuel tank?
 This is because the nozzle diameter is different for petrol and Diesel fuel injectors.
 This is saving the driver’s from injecting wrong type of fuel.

 4. Washing machines shuts down when the lid is open

 You might have noticed that if you open a washing machine lid, the machine stops automatically.
 This is to protect people from getting hurt and leverage the risk of water spillage.

 Circuit breaker break the circuit when there is over-voltage and there is a chance of fire.
 The circuit breaker automatically breaks the connection to save you.

 Disadvantages of using Poka yoke

 Although there is no such disadvantages of using Poka yoke but it affects the initial part or process setup cost.
-Since Poka yoke introduce new process or device in the system , so it add up the initial setup cost.
+Since Poka yoke introduces a new processor device in the system, so it adds up the initial setup cost.

 Also since Poka yoke uses additional control method to detect defects, it increases the cycle time of manufacturing.
 A dedicated expert team is also required to implement and maintain Poka yoke, which is again an additional cost and use if resource.

 Poka yoke is a science as well as an art.
 When implemented properly and efficiently, it can give you the best outcome.
-Though I listed just a few Poka Yoke examples, but there are hundred of such examples you may find in your day to day life.
+Though I listed just a few Poka Yoke examples, there are hundreds of such examples you may find in your day-to-day life.